Appearance & Reality > The Lord Jesus Christ > Truly rich

 13 “No servant can serve two masters; for either he will hate the one and love the other, or else he will be devoted to one and despise the other.
 You cannot serve God and wealth.”

 What the manager did was clearly improper.
-Verse 8 tells us that he was the unrighteous manager.
+Verse 8 tells us that he was an unrighteous manager.
 He was dishonest.
-Fearful for his own future, and in order to gain an advantage, he collaborated with his master’s debtors.
-He was teaching them how to cheat his master, so that when sacked by his master, he might find a future with the other debtors.
+Fearful for his own future, and seeking personal advantage, he collaborated with his master’s debtors.
+He taught them how to cheat his master, so that when sacked by his master, he might find a future with these debtors.

-Many find it difficult to understand verse 8 which says: “his master praised the unrighteous manager because he had acted shrewdly”.
+Verse 8 is difficult to understand.
+It reads: “And his master praised the unrighteous manager because he had acted shrewdly”.
 Different explanations have been offered.
 I will share how I understand it.

-Clearly the Lord does not condone what the manger did, for He describes him as “unrighteous”.
-Why then did the master praise him?
-It was because the manager was shrewd.
-He was clever.
-He thought about his future and proceeded to protect it, although he did so in an improper manner.
+Clearly, the Lord does not condone what the manager did, for He describes him as “unrighteous”.
+Why then did the master praise the manager?
+It was because the manager had acted shrewdly.
+When he was told he could no longer be manager, he assessed his situation and took steps to ensure his future circumstances would be favourable to him.
+But the way he went about it was improper.

 In the second part of verse 8, the Lord Jesus compares believers to the people of this world.
-He says: “the sons of this age are more shrewd in relation to their own kind than the sons of light”.
-By saying this, the Lord Jesus is not asking us to emulate this manager.
-He is highlighting this point: the people of the world scheme and plan based on their perspective and values.
-They want to make the best out of this world and are shrewd in doing so.
+He says: “For the sons of this age are more shrewd in relation to their own kind than the sons of light”.
+In saying this, the Lord Jesus is not asking us to emulate this manager.
+He is highlighting the point that the people of the world cleverly scheme and plan based on their perspective and values.
+They want to make the most out of this world and are shrewd in doing so.
 But what about us, the sons of light?
 Are we “shrewd” in relation to the kingdom of God?
 As sons of light, we should be wiser than the people of this world, because the Spirit of God is dwelling in us.
 But are we?
-Are we living according to the perspective and values of God’s kingdom?
+Are we wise in living according to the perspective and values of God’s kingdom?

-We believe we are citizens of God’s kingdom.
-We recognise that the things of this world will perish, and only the things of God’s kingdom have real value and will endure.
+We are citizens of God’s kingdom.
+We recognise that the things of this world will perish, and only the things of God’s kingdom have true value and will endure.
 But are we living consistent with this recognition?
-Are our energies concentrated on this?
-Do we plan in that direction?
-Are we wise in our own context and in God’s eyes?
+Are we concentrating our energies on the things of God's kingdom?
+Do we plan in this direction?
+Do we live on earth with a view to eternity?
+Are we living wisely in God’s eyes?

 Why “the wealth of unrighteousness”?
 It is because money, although not evil in itself, is often associated with unrighteousness.

 In this verse, the Lord is telling us to make good use of material wealth.
 The way the Lord Jesus says it indicates He wants us to pay attention to this issue.
-This is because our attitude, approach and stewardship of material wealth will have a bearing on how we will fare in eternity.
+This is because our attitude and approach towards material wealth and our stewardship of it will have a bearing on how we will fare in eternity.
 How we use material things will reveal how wise or unwise we are as sons of light.
 Are we wise managers of the wealth of unrighteousness?

 Luke 16:10